isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppdiscovercnf"></a>PppDiscoverCnf

-Definiera tjänst namns fältet för PADO-paketet
+Definiera fältet Tjänstnamn för PADO-paketet

 ### <a name="prototype"></a>Prototyp